GodsBoss/gotraining/README.md

 Go Training
 ===========

 Several small Go projects to learn the language, its tools and environment.
+Not really useful for anything, but sharing is caring.

 JSON-Connect
 ------------